spiri2/request-bot/README.md

 `/edit # <message>` command allows an admin to overwrite a specific request that currently exists. (ex: `/edit 3 my new request`)

 `/clear #` command allows an admin to clear a specified amount of messages in the channel.
+Requires `manage messages` perms.

 ## User Command
 `/request` is the slash command that your community will use to make requests. (ex: `/request More features please`)